 - Be mindful of sharing too much of your story unless you are asked.
-Remember, this is about the person seeking support. - Do not give medical, clinical advice or diagnose a medical problem. - Do not monopolize the conversation by being long-winded or interrupting the Support Seeker. - Do not provide money or financial assistance to your Support Seeker. - Do not attempt to sell products or services to your Support Seeker. - Do not provide your personal opinion on their medical status or outcome. - Do not tell your Support Seeker what they "should" do or what you would do if you were them. - Do not criticize doctors, physicians, medical institutions or other healthcare professionals. - Do not share more information than the Support Seeker wants. - Do not try to talk to your Support Seeker into or out of anything. - Do not continue a conversation if your Support Seeker is in any way abusive or makes you feel uncomfortable.
+Remember, this is about the person seeking support. - Give medical, clinical advice or diagnose a medical problem. - Monopolize the conversation by being long-winded or interrupting the Support Seeker. - Provide money or financial assistance to your Support Seeker. - Attempt to sell products or services to your Support Seeker. - Provide your personal opinion on their medical status or outcome. - Tell your Support Seeker what they "should" do or what you would do if you were them. - Criticize doctors, physicians, medical institutions or other healthcare professionals. - Share more information than the Support Seeker wants. - Try to talk to your Support Seeker into or out of anything. - Continue a conversation if your Support Seeker is in any way abusive or makes you feel uncomfortable.
 If this happens, contact us as soon as possible. - Do not "disappear" on your Support Seeker.
 Please remember a sudden end to your communication can create additional isolation and concern for your Support Seeker.